 In case you aren't familiar with the Prism mod, it basically works as a damage buff for certain elemental weapon types.
 Whenever you see a notification on the left of your screen that you're 'surrounded by Solar energy', or 'Solar polarization' is taking place, this means that Solar damage from your weapons is being amplified, so you'll need to switch to a Solar weapon.
 All other weapon types during the period where they aren't active will be penalized in damage, so you'll need to make sure that all three of your Fireteam members have a variety of elemental damage in their weapons.

 With Thaviks, the Depraved boss, we estimate you'll need at least 5 minutes to take down this boss at the end of the Exodus Crash Nightfall Strike, since he can disappear for at least 20 seconds at a time, sending in a horde of followers so he can hang back.
-It's a difficult final fight for sure, but if you've shot enough anomalies throughout the Nightfall Strike, and if you stick together in this boss fight, then it shouldn't be too tough.
+It's a difficult final fight for sure, but if you've passed through enough Rings throughout the Nightfall Strike, and if you stick together in this boss fight, then it shouldn't be too tough.